Last update: 09.16.2019

 The 2019 World Series is set to begin on October 22, 2019.
 If you live in North America, it’s easy to watch the World Series as long as you have a cable provider that has FOX.

 But if you are traveling or you live abroad, it’s a lot harder to watch.
-With the right tools, you will still be able to watch the games.
-Here’s how to watch the MLB World Series online from anywhere in the world.
+With a Virtual Private Network (VPN), you will still be able to watch the MLB World Series online from anywhere in the world.

 If you already have a subscription to US cable or satellite, it is a little easier.
 You will be able to watch the World Series right on the FOX website.
 Once you buy and install the VPN, pick a server located in the US.

 Next, go to the FOX website.
 The site will ask you to verify your provider and your location.
 The VPN will allow you to verify your location even if you aren’t in the states.